 It’s all towards a commendable and fundamentally necessary initiative – but we must ask ourselves whether it’s working.
 The BLM emphasis in 2020 suggest there’s more work to do.

 What if there was a solution that focused on resolving a fundamental contributor to the diversity and inclusion issue: access.
 Rather than having the entry point to your company be after requiring candidates to attend certain universities or obtain certain marks, progress through the application process, and then enter your workplace – what if you opened your doors earlier?
-Through virtual work experience programs you can let anyone anywhere experience your workplace.
+Through virtual job simulations you can let anyone anywhere experience your workplace.
 This not only inspires them to pursue certain career paths, it empowers them to make the right career decision for themselves and to gain valuable skills along the way.

 You can’t solve the myriad problems within the complicated issue of diversity and inclusion at large, but you can still make an immediate and powerful impact by breaking down the barriers to entry at your organization and empowering all types of people along the way.